K-Kamenju/phase-1-week1-toy/README.md

 for NSSF calculations we will use the tiers to define maximum amounts and minimum amounts.

     note; for NSSF, the tiers change based on how much the contribution amount is.

+# Toy 3 - Webpage

+since most of the data needed in this challenge is standard, we only need to have an event listener and a dynamic change only for the gross salary input